collaborativebioinformatics/coronasv/README.md

 ## A quick example of how to run CoronaSV

-The example below runs CoronaSV on all SRA Run Accessions defined in the "Sample Info TSV" file.
+The example below runs CoronaSV on all SRA Run Accessions defined in the 'Metadata_TSV' file.

-In this case the Sample Info TSV is ./runInfo_TSVs/CoronaSV_metadata_TestSubset_1_Nanopore_1_Illumina.tsv, which contains 1 Nanopore sequencing run and 1 Illumina sequencing run of a SARS-Cov-2 isolate.
+In this case the Metadata TSV is defined as './runInfo_TSVs/CoronaSV_metadata_TestSubset_1_Nanopore_1_Illumina.tsv', which contains 1 Nanopore sequencing run and 1 Illumina sequencing run of a SARS-Cov-2 isolate.

 ```
 conda activate CoronaSV

 # Enter "coronasv" git repository directory